ethersphere/bee-docs/docs/experimental/swap.md

 Learn more about how SWAP and the other accounting protocols work by reading the [Book of Swarm](https://swarm-gateways.net/bzz:/latest.bookofswarm.eth/the-book-of-swarm.pdf).
 :::

 To enable SWAP mode, you must include configuration paramaters `--swap-enabled`, and also a valid [Goerli Testnet](https://goerli.net/) RPC endpoint.
-An example of this is provided at [rpc.slock.it/goerli](https://rpc.slock.it/goerli), you may sign up for a free account at [Infura](https://infura.io/) run your [own node](https://github.com/goerli/testnet).
+You can run your [own Goerli node](https://github.com/goerli/testnet), or use a RPC provider such as [rpc.slock.it/goerli](https://rpc.slock.it/goerli) or [Infura](https://infura.io/) .

 When running your Bee node with SWAP enabled for the first time, your Bee node will deploy a 'chequebook' contract using the canonical factory contract which is deployed by Swarm.
 A factory is used to ensure every node is using legitimate and verifiable chequebook contracts.
 Once the chequebook is deployed, Bee will deposit a certain amount of GBZZ (Goerli BZZ tokens) in the chequebook contract so that it can pay other nodes in return for their services.